carlesbadenes/carlesbadenes.github.io/_pages/personal.md

 * **Carlos or Carles?** A lot of people ask me whether my name is Carlos or Carles.
 The answer is that it is <i>both</i>, it just depends on what language you are using.
 In Spanish, it is written Carlos and pronounced <b>[karlos]</b> (in the <a href="http://en.wikipedia.org/wiki/SAMPA">SAMPA</a> phonetic alphabet, here is a <a href="http://en.wikipedia.org/wiki/SAMPA_chart">chart</a>).
 This is the version of my name that appears in my passport and all other official documents.
-In <a href="http://en.wikipedia.org/wiki/Catalan_language">Catalan</a>, it is written Carles and pronounced <b>[karl@s].
+In <a href="http://en.wikipedia.org/wiki/Catalan_language">Catalan</a>, it is written Carles and pronounced **[karl@s]**.
 This is how most of my friends call me, and is the form that I use to sign scientific papers.
 But I answer to both.
 So now you know.